clarifydata/amazon-ecs-task-definition-set-environment/README.md

-## Amazon ECS "Task Definition Set Environment" Action for GitHub Actions
+## Amazon ECS "Set Container Environment in Task Definition" Action for GitHub Actions

 Sets environment variables in a container definition in an Amazon ECS task definition JSON file, creating a new task definition file.